stareat/wahoo-kickr-bike-shift-display/README.md

 - Gearing ratio (as set in the wahoo app) and what gears you are currently in.
 Information (text and graphic) will update when shifting.
 - Cyclist weight (as set in the wahoo app)
-- Cycling power measurement (Watt or Watts Per Kilogram).
+- Cycling power (Watt or watts per kilogram).
 Displayed information can be changed via a button (BOOT) on the device.
+- Cycling cadence (RPM - revolutions per minute)

 ![alt text](wahoo-kickr-bike-shift-display.jpeg)